mezcel/fs-path/README.md

 ### 2.1 SERVER LOCATION

 * Go server Port 8080 was set in the golang script

+### 2.2 REMOTE SERVER ( Optional yet preferred )

+* The use case for this project is targeted toward playing remotely hosted audio.
+* Go server can be tested locally... but for this use case, it would be redundant compared to just running a media player like VLC.
 * SSH port 22 is set by the server's system admin.
     * Typically it is set as available by default on non-configured systems.